 Size and Life Span of Aquatic Turtles

 Many people do not realize how big aquatic turtles can get.
-Red eared sliders and a couple of the other commonly available pet turtle species will grow to be at least 10-12 inches long and therefore require correspondingly large enclosures.
-All turtles have the potential to enjoy a very long life span (i.e. several decades) if cared for properly.
+Red eared sliders and a couple of other commonly available pet turtle species will grow to 10–12 inches long and therefore require correspondingly large enclosures.
+All turtles have the potential to enjoy a very long life span that can span several decades, if cared for properly.

 Housing Aquatic Turtles

 Aquatic turtles require fairly elaborate housing.
-They need regular exposure to ultraviolet (UV) light, so special light bulbs designed for reptiles that produce both UVA and UVB light are needed for all turtle tanks.
-Without this light, metabolic bone disease (soft shell syndrome) can result.
+They need regular exposure to ultraviolet (UV) light, so special light bulbs designed for reptiles that produce both UVA and UVB light should be in all turtle tanks.
+Without this light, they can suffer from metabolic bone disease (soft shell syndrome).